coders4help/volunteer_planner/README.md

     $ workon vp

+#### 2.2 Installing required python packages

+Update pip

+    pip install -U pip

+For a local sqlite DB install

+    pip install -r /path/to/volunteer_planner.git/requirements/dev.txt

+or, if you intend to use MySQL locally, install

+    pip install -r /path/to/volunteer_planner.git/requirements/dev_mysql.txt

-*Note*: `/path/to/volunteer_planner.git` means the path of your local clone of the GitHub project, created in step 2.
+*Note*: `/path/to/volunteer_planner.git` means the path of your local clone of the GitHub project.
 Replace it accordingly with the actual path.

-#### 3.2 Installing required packages

-    cd /path/to/volunteer_planner.git/

-For a local sqlite DB install

-    pip install -r requirements/dev.txt

-or, if you intend to use mysql locally, install

-    pip install -r requirements/dev_mysql.txt

-#### 3.3 Setup your virtualenv `postactivate` hook (optional)
+#### 2.3 Setup your virtualenv `postactivate` hook (optional)

 This step is optional but recommended.